shanurwan/SQL-Budget-Tracker/README.md

 ## 🧠 How It Works

-1. Import your bank data into `transactions` table.
+- Import your bank CSV into the transactions table

-2. Descriptions are categorized using `category_rules` (trigger or manual).
+- Descriptions are tagged via the keyword-based `category_rules` trigger

-3. Budgets for each category are defined in `monthly_budget`.
+- Budgets are defined in `monthly_budget`

-4. Every day, `sp_run_budget_audit` checks actual spending vs. budget.
+- The audit procedure checks spending only for transactions added since the last audit

-5. Over-budget results are inserted into `budget_audit_log`.
+- If overspending is detected, it's logged in `budget_audit_log` automatically

-6. You get a clean, queryable audit history — no spreadsheets required.
+- You get a clean, structured history.
+No spreadsheets or apps needed
 ---

 ## 🛠️ Setup Instructions